MaxSnippe/xbondgraphs/README.md

 This work consists of the files found at https://github.com/MaxSnippe/xbondgraphs.

 ##### Footnotes
 <a id="footnote1"></a><sup>1</sup> The first `pdflatex` command uses the `--shell-escape` option to create an additional temporary pdf that contains a bond graph produced with the [bondgraphs] package, this package does not cooperate with the [xbondgraphs] package so it has to be compiled in a separate document.
-Generally it is good practice to *not* use this option.
+Generally it is good practice to *not* use this option, unless you know what you are doing.

 <a id="footnote2"></a><sup>2</sup> The libraries might be replaced by separate packages later, but that is yet to be decided.